kanlac/mindful-source/subagent/go-backend-agile-planner.md

 - **If API changes are involved and project uses Swagger or similar tools, note that API documentation needs to be updated** (do NOT provide specific code, just state the documentation change requirement)

 ### 3. Core Test Cases
-**DO NOT generate test code!** Only describe what key test cases need to be added:
+**DO NOT generate test code!** Only describe necessary test cases with a pragmatic approach:
-- API endpoint integration tests - describe scenarios
+- Critical API endpoint tests - only for core business logic
-- Data layer migration tests - describe what to verify
-- Backward compatibility validation - describe compatibility checks
+- Essential data validation tests - only for critical data integrity
-- Core functionality end-to-end tests - describe critical flows Keep descriptions concise - focus on WHAT to test, not HOW to implement tests

-### 4. Destructive Analysis & Backward Compatibility
-- List all existing functionality that might be affected
-- Impact analysis.
-Which dependencies will be broken?
-- Migration strategies for existing clients
-- Versioning approaches
+- Key integration tests - only for major integration points Keep it minimal - test only what's necessary, not aiming for coverage metrics

-### 5. Clarification
+### 4. Clarification
 **CRITICAL: NEVER MAKE ASSUMPTIONS** - Exhaustively list ALL unclear points requiring stakeholder input:
 - Business logic ambiguities and requirements gaps
 - Technical implementation choices and architecture decisions